Skip to content

 NetworkFirewall review, DNS filtering, segmentationLimits exposure and lateral movement

-MonitoringNOC/SOC alerting and triageTurns alerts into action
+MonitoringMonitoring and security alert triageTurns alerts into action

 How the controls work together